All about Linen Fabric

 Linen is an eco friendly textile.
 A natural product it derived from the Flax plant, and requires no additional water to grow other than rainwater.
 Also less energy is required to process flax than many other textiles.
 And because it’s a natural fibre, flax it is recyclable and biodegradable.

-Linen can also be blended with other fibres:
+Linen blended with other fibres:

 Linen & Cotton Dress Fabrics